-When a couple divorces, some child custody arrangement must be agreed upon.
+When parents divorce, a child custody arrangement must be agreed upon.
 When an unmarried couple separates, a child custody agreement must also be reached.
-The courts in Iowa have a preference for shared custody of the children.
-There are two major exceptions to when the court will prefer sole physical custody rather than joint custody:
+Iowa courts prefer shared child custody, but there are two major exceptions:

 - If there is a history of domestic abuse

-- If both parents do not promote a good relationship with the other parent
+- If neither parent promotes a good relationship with the other parent

 Child custody determinations affect unmarried parents as well as married parents.
 Child support payments follow child custody determinations.

 There are two types of child custody — legal custody and physical custody.
-The legal custody is almost always shared and it is the decision-making power regarding religious upbringing and medical decisions.
-The physical custody is where the child lives and may be either shared, or there could be a primary parent.
+Legal custody is almost always shared and it is the decision-making power regarding religious upbringing and medical decisions.
+Physical custody is where the child lives and may be shared or there could be a primary parent.

 If the court determines that primary physical custody would work best with one parent, the other parent is typically granted visitation every other weekend and one night per week and access to the children on rotating holidays.